Lucian: Satirical dialogues

-In his Double Indictment, Lucian declares that his proudest literary achievement is the invention of the "satirical dialogue", which was modeled on the earlier Platonic dialogue, but was comedic in tone rather than philosophical.
-The prolaliai to his Dialogues of the Courtesans suggests that Lucian acted out his dialogues himself as part of a comedic routine.
+In his Double Indictment, Lucian declares that his proudest literary achievement is the invention of the "satirical dialogue", which he modeled on the earlier Platonic dialogue, but made comedic in tone rather than philosophical.
+The to his Dialogues of the Courtesans suggests that Lucian acted out his dialogues himself as part of a comedic routine.
 Lucian's Dialogues of the Dead (Νεκρικοὶ Διάλογοι) is a satirical work centering around the Cynic philosophers Diogenes and his pupil Menippus, who lived modestly while they were alive and are now living comfortably in the abysmal conditions of the Underworld, while those who had lived lives of luxury are in torment when faced by the same conditions.
-The dialogue draws on earlier literary precursors, including the nekyia in Book XI of Homer's Odyssey, but also adds new elements not found in them.
-Homer's nekyia describes transgressors against the gods being punished for their sins, but Lucian embellished this idea by having cruel and greedy persons also be punished.
+The dialogue draws on earlier literary precursors, including the in Book XI of Homer's Odyssey, but also adds new elements not found in them.
+Homer's describes transgressors against the gods being punished for their sins, but Lucian embellished this idea by having cruel and greedy persons also be punished.

-Hermes, the messenger of the gods, is a major recurring character throughout many of Lucian's dialogues.
+Hermes, the messenger of the gods, a major recurring character throughout many of Lucian's dialogues.

 In his dialogue The Lover of Lies (Φιλοψευδὴς), Lucian satirizes belief in the supernatural and paranormal through a framing story in which the main narrator, a skeptic named Tychiades, goes to visit an elderly friend named Eukrates.
 At Eukrates's house, he encounters a large group of guests who have recently gathered together due to Eukrates suddenly falling ill.
 The other guests offer Eukrates a variety of folk remedies to help him recover.
 When Tychiades objects that such remedies do not work, the others all laugh at him and try to persuade him to believe in the supernatural by telling him stories, which grow increasingly ridiculous as the conversation progresses.
 One of the last stories they tell is "The Sorcerer's Apprentice", which the German playwright Goethe later adapted into a famous ballad.